ash-project/ash/documentation/tutorials/get-started.md

 #### Persist your data

-See {{link:ash_postgres:guide:Get Started:AshPostgres}} to see how to back your resources with postgres.
+See {{link:ash_postgres:guide:Get Started With Postgres:AshPostgres}} to see how to back your resources with postgres.
 This is highly recommended, as the postgres data layer provides tons of advanced capabilities.

 See the {{link:ash:guide:Data Layers}} guide on how you might write your own data layer.